KontosTwo/NectarDB/README.md

 3. You may have to allow beam.smp and other apps to allow connections

 ### Querying through REST API
-1. Write data with the following POST request to localhost:<PORT NUMBER>/write, Content-Type set to application/json.
+1. Write data with the following POST request to `localhost:<PORT NUMBER>/write`, Content-Type set to application/json.
 You may have as many writes and deletes as you want.
 ```json
 {
 	"writes" : [